dachmiel/velvetandvine/README.md

-# Velvet and Vine
+# Velvet & Vine
-Clothing website for CSE389
+PHP MVC Web Application to simulate a clothing website named "Velvet & Vine".
+Created as part of a deliverable for the CSE389 class at Syracuse University.